JHurricane96/code_character_player_docs/player_state_handler.rst

 		Sets units into motion.

+		This method has a built-in path planner that you can use.

+		The path planner can be used to implement formations and terrain preference.

+		The actual path and its cost are returned.

 		The parameter success's value is set if not ``NULL`` and it indicates the outcome of the call.